Meet Our Partners Series—”Agile Wayfinding: Combining Innovation and Assessment at University of Maryland Global Campus”

 3. Determine how to use the agile wayfinding process in your own institution.

-Dr. Christopher Davis, Vice President of Academic Quality, University of Maryland Global Campus
+Dr. Christopher Davis, Vice President of Academic Services and Quality, University of Maryland Global Campus

 Suzanne Carbonaro, Director of Academic Partnerships, AEFIS